 Another Mysterious Tiny Countertop Dishwasher

-It seems like this one is- or at least- has been out on the market before but unfortunately I couldn’t find anywhere online that you can order it or check on reviews for it.
+It seems like this one is- or at least- has been out on the market before but unfortunately, I couldn’t find anywhere online that you can order it or check on reviews for it.
 If you happen to find something on it be sure to let us know in the comments (include the link, please) because we’re all curious.

-But if I have to put it away everyday, will I even use it often enough to justify not only buying it but storing it since I only have so much space in my apartment?
+But if I have to put it away everyday, will I ever use it often enough to justify not only buying it but storing it since I only have so much space in my apartment?

 So Yeah- Do You Even Think It’s Worth it to get a Portable Dishwasher?